deploy-with-https.mo

 CHECK

-Check the validity of your domain, go to
+Check the validity of your domain, go to https://your.domain

-Go and check your domain.
+Go there and check your domain.
 Useful tip: go to the Handshake Simulation section and check the supported devices.